 Hurricane Names for the 2020 Hurricane Season

 Hurricane season begins on June 1 and ends on November 30 each year.
-See the most recent Hurricane Season Forecast (August 5, 2020).
+Experts predict the 2020 Atlantic Hurricane Season to be extremely active—far above average.
+Read the 2020 Hurricane Forecast.

-For the 2020 hurricane season, the list of names from 2014 will be used again, so don’t be surprised if some sound familiar.
+The lists of hurricane names are chosen by the World Meteorological Organization (not The Old Farmer’s Almanac).
+There are six lists of names for Atlantic and Pacific storms.
+Every six years, the lists of names repeat.
+For the 2020 hurricane season, the list of names from 2014 is being used again, so don’t be surprised if some sound familiar.
 Those that are not retired from the list this year will be used again in the 2026 season.

-These lists include storms in both the Atlantic Basin (Gulf and East Coast hurricanes) and Eastern North-Pacific (Pacific Island and West Coast hurricanes).
+The lists below iinclude storms in both the Atlantic Basin (Gulf and East Coast hurricanes) and Eastern North-Pacific (Pacific Island and West Coast hurricanes).

 Atlantic Tropical (and Subtropical) Storm Names for 2020